 “Thank you for your independence of thought, your creative vision, focused on the client’s needs.
 The presentation reflected discernment, intelligence, and integrity, plus a grounded self-awareness as a basis for safety in the therapeutic environment….The material, and the affirmation of the total client, as well as resourcing the therapist with tools which impact the self-awareness of the client with empowerment and love, well, as you know, this is few and far between….” and six months later “I have been consistently pleased by the sustainability, the endurance, of the outcomes….” ~ Paul Albert, MA

 “You have made an incredible contribution to our field.
 Thank you!” ~ Sherri Gonzales, MA MFT

 The Contents of the Distance Training Program

 The program is divided into video chapters ranging from 20 to 48 minutes to allow you to more easily make use of the program in convenient blocks of time.
-With the digital format, you will have a link to each chapter plus an MP3 file for the experiential component.
+You will have a link to each chapter plus mp3 files for the experiential component.